 Many well-established hospitals have an ad-hoc layout.
 As facilities expand, new wings extend from the original building.
 When this happens, newer areas often have different energy infrastructure than the older areas.

 Older areas may have outdated, less efficient lighting and HVAC systems.
-New spaces may have better insulation and layouts designed for energy efficiency, while older areas of the building may be less efficient.
+New spaces may have better insulation and layouts designed to reduce energy consumption, while older areas of the building may be less efficient.

 When a building has a disjointed energy framework, it can be harder to make it operate at peak efficiency.
 When new sections are connected to older ones, they may use the same older HVAC system, for instance.
 Taking full advantage of the energy-efficient features of newer wings may require updating older spaces as well, which increases the costs of renovation projects.